-Vector celebrates its 25-year company anniversary.
-The 4th company building in Stuttgart houses the continually growing Production and Logistics departments as well as Support.
-Three new subsidiaries are founded: Vector Italy, Vector Austria and Vector Brazil.
-Vector creates its own department for Advanced and Fundamental Development to assist in early evaluation of new technologies and markets.
+Vector celebrates its 25th anniversary as a company.
+Vector Austria is founded in Vienna.
+The 4th company building in Stuttgart adds space for the continually growing production and logistics areas as well as support.
+Vector creates its own Advanced Development and Fundamental Development area for early evaluation of new technologies and markets.

 Along with e-mobility, functional safety and Car2x, autonomous driving is another main topic within the industry.
 The networking technologies Automotive Ethernet and CAN FD form the basis for technical product development in this area.
 In 2014, Vector was already supporting AUTOSAR Version 4.2.